 Seville is a charming city that just beckons to be photographed and shared on Instagram.
 Around every corner, you’re likely to find a new building or street that demands attention.

 While I have listed what I consider to be the most instagrammable spots in Seville, I don’t doubt that with a little more than 3 days in Seville you could find plenty more.
 It’s just that kind of city; picturesque and full of character!
-If you have more time in Andalusia then I’d recommend that explore further afield and visit Cordoba or Granada.
+If you have more time in Andalusia then I’d recommend that explore further afield and visit Cordoba or see Granada in 3 days.

 I hope you’ve found this photo guide helpful and inspiring.
 As always, I’d love to know your thoughts and, if you’ve been to Seville, where else you’d include in the comments below.